Medvedev punches ticket to Halle Open final with win over Otte | CBC Sports

 That hasn't stopped Medvedev building momentum on grass, though.
 His win over Otte left him 6-1 on grass this season, with the only loss a shock upset to then-205th-ranked Tim van Rijthoven at last week's 's-Hertogenbosch final in the Netherlands.

-The decision on ranking points at Wimbledon also works in Medvedev's favor since he only reached the fourth round last year so has fewer points expiring than tournament winner Novak Djokovic.
+The decision on ranking points at Wimbledon also works in Medvedev's favour since he only reached the fourth round last year so has fewer points expiring than tournament winner Novak Djokovic.

 With files from CBC Sports